-- Have you recently moved to a different county or state? - Are you currently receiving Extra Help with your healthcare costs? - Do you no longer qualify for Extra Help with your healthcare costs? - Have you recently left a Program of All-inclusive Care for the Elderly?
-(PACE) - Do you live in a long-term care facility? - · Have you recently obtained lawful presence in the United States? - Have you recently retired and lost your employer or union coverage? - Will you be moving into a long-term care facility? - Have you recently moved out of a long-term care facility? - Are you currently receiving Medicaid? - Have you recently stopped receiving Medicaid? - Have you recently been released from incarceration? - Do you qualify for a Special Needs Plan (SNP)?
+- Have you recently moved to a different county or state? - Are you currently receiving Extra Help with your healthcare costs? - Do you no longer qualify for Extra Help with your healthcare costs? - Have you recently left a PACE program (Program of All-inclusive Care for the Elderly)? - Do you live in a long-term care facility? - Have you recently obtained lawful presence in the United States? - Have you recently retired and lost your employer or union coverage? - Will you be moving into a long-term care facility? - Have you recently moved out of a long-term care facility? - Are you currently receiving Medicaid? - Have you recently stopped receiving Medicaid? - Have you recently been released from incarceration?